ampaho/NameMapBj/README.md

 Society:
 * What's the median age for each profession
-* The state with the most diverse professionally
+* The state with the most professional diversity

 Health:
 * How many hospitals by arrondissements